bmarrdev/android-DecoView-charting/README.md

 The SpinDuration is the duration that a complete revolution will take.
 That is moving from the start to the end of the series.
 Based on this duration when a DecoEvent moves the current position the duration is automatically calculated based on the amount of rotation required.

-To illustrate this with an example if you set the Spin Duation to 3 seconds then move the current position to 50% of the total arc range, then the animation will take 1.5 seconds to complete.
+To illustrate this with an example if you set the spin duration to 3 seconds (3000 ms) then move the current position to 50% of the total arc range, then the animation will take 1.5 seconds to complete.

 It is also possible to override the duration for each event that is applied to the data series: